Effects of time-periodic drive in the linear response for planar-Hall set-ups with Weyl and multi-Weyl semimetals: Components of the conductivity tensors

 \subsection{Discussions of the nature of the resulting conductivity}

 In this subsection, we will discuss the results obtained for the transport coefficients.
-For each value of $J$, we note that there appears a Drude term in $\sigma_{xx}^{(1)}$, which refers to the part independent of $\boldsymbol B$.
+For each value of $J$, we note that there appears a Drude term in $\sigma_{xx}^{(1)}$, which is proportional to $\mu^2$ in the static limit.
+It refers to the part independent of $\boldsymbol B$.
 However, no nonzero Drude term exists for the in-plane transverse components.
-With the choice of parameter values listed in Table~\ref{table_quantites}, with which the validity of the semiclassical Boltzmann transport theory is justified, both the LMC and the PHC gravitate towards the static case values (which can be found in Refs.~\cite{Nag_2020, ips_rahul_ph_strain}) very fast, as $\omega $ is cranked up.
-This is regardless of the topological charge $J$.
-This can be traced to the fact that the leading-order-in-$\omega^{-1}$ correction falls of as $ E_0^4/\omega^ 6$.
-Consequently, the dependencies on the of parameters like $\mu$ and $B$ in the static case continue to dictate the dominant behaviour, even after including the time-periodic drive.
-For all values of $J$, the Fermi-energy dependence of the LMC is dominated by the Drude term, which is proportional to $\mu^2$ and indenpendent of $\boldsymbol B$.
-If we consider the $\boldsymbol B$-dependent terms, which include the effects of the BC, they show show a strong dependence on $J$, because the the zeroth-order term (pertaining to the static case~\cite{Nag_2020, ips_rahul_ph_strain}) scale as $\mu^{-2/J}$.
+With the choice of parameter values listed in Table~\ref{table_quantites}, with which the validity of the semiclassical Boltzmann transport theory is justified, both the LMC and the PHC gravitate towards the static case values (which can be found in Refs.~\cite{Nag_2020, ips_rahul_ph_strain}) quite fast, as $\omega $ is cranked up.
+This is regardless of the topological charge $J$, which can be traced to the fact that the leading-order-in-$\omega^{-1}$ correction falls off as $ E_0^4/\omega^ 6$.
+Consequently, the dependencies on the parameters (viz. $\mu$ and $B$) in the static case continue to dictate the dominant behaviour, even after including the time-periodic drive.
+For the $\boldsymbol B$-dependent terms, they include the effects of the BC and show a strong dependence on $J$, because the zeroth-order term (pertaining to the static case~\cite{Nag_2020, ips_rahul_ph_strain}) scales as $\mu^{-2/J}$.
+The overall behaviour as a function of $\omega$ is illustrated in Fig.~\ref{figsig}.